 Resistance can range from passive denial to active resistance.
-VicHealth developed a continuum which helps us understand different forms of resistance to gender equality:
+VicHealth in their publication on (En)Countering resistance developed a continuum which helps us understand different forms of resistance to gender equality:

 - Denial that there is a problem with gender bias and inequalities.
 This can lead to victim blaming.
 For example, minority women who speak out about gender biases are seen to be the problem: "There is no problem, she is just an angry black woman". - Inaction.
-Gender inequalities are not considered important enough or too sensitive to warrant action.
+Gender inequalities are not considered important enough, or too sensitive, to warrant action.
 Often the response is that something else needs to be addressed first: "We need to end the armed conflict first". - Appeasement is when people give lip-service and say they agree but nothing happens: "Yes.
 Yes.
-We must do something (one day)". - Co-option involves using the narrative of gender equality and women's rights but with the intent to resist: "What about men's rights?
-Men are victims too, you know".
+We must do something (one day)".

-Backlash is the most extreme form of push-back and can include outright threats to those highlighting gender inequalities: "These feminists deserve all the abuse they get."

-Overt backlash is less likely to be expressed within peace and security organizations, but such threats are commonly expressed on social media and other communication platforms.
+- Co-option involves using the narrative of gender equality and women's rights but with the intent to resist: "What about men's rights?
+Men are victims too, you know". - Backlash is the most extreme form of push-back and can include outright threats to those highlighting gender inequalities: "These feminists deserve all the abuse they get."146 Overt backlash is less likely to be expressed within peace and security organizations, but such threats are commonly expressed on social media and other communication platforms.